 By contrast, his writing partner, Conner (Cavanagh), is a single, impulsive copywriter with the attention span of a teenager.
 Their yin-yang relationship is put to the test when Mason is named a creative director of the agency, making him Conner’s boss.
 The series follows the changing dynamics between the two friends, who are better together than they are apart.
 Now that I have totally pimped the show… and the reason for the blog post is a certain quote.

-If you’re reading this you probably have read some of my stuff before and realize that I’m a little eccentric and I get my inspiration from the strangest things…if this is your first time reading anything from me…stop! and do you homework first.
+If you’re reading this you probably have read some of my stuff before and realize that I’m a little eccentric.
+I get my inspiration from the strangest things.
+If this is your first time reading anything from me…stop!
+Do your homework first.
 Go read a couple of blog posts.

 In this episode there is a scene where Mason and Connor are writing on an idea board and talking about how they see there lives.
 Mason blurts out “I’m gonna work ’til I’m 65 and the day after I retire, I’m gonna drop dead”.
 This statement although funny in context to the scene, stuck with me and was the inspiration for this post because I’ve known more friend’s fathers that did just that.
 Worked at least 40 years pushing and pushing to make the money so they could retire and live the good life…and a couple days after I was in a funeral home paying my respects.

 The reality as I see it, after 65 you have on average 10-15 years to enjoy…WTF.
 If you’re lucky you will live to be well into your 90’s but really who’s that lucky?
 You work 40 years and then have an average of 15 years to enjoy the fruits of your labor…no friggin’ way.
 Today is when you need to live your life.